Great Bridge, Zrenjanin: Legacy

-In 2008 town authorities planned to reconstruct the bridge, but the project was denied by the Center for Preservation of Monuments of Culture because it was inadequate.
+In 2008 town authorities planned to reconstruct the bridge, but the project was denied by the Centre for Preservation of Monuments of Culture because it was inadequate.
 Reconstruction of the bridge would demand vast corresponding changes in the surrounding area due to dramatic changes after the second world war.

+In 2015 bridge's surviving decorative finials were moved near the site of the 1971 replacement pedestrian bridge.

+This bridge in often incorrectly called Eiffel bridge, suggesting that Gustav Eiffel or his company were involved in its construction process.
+However, no archival documentation exists to substantiate this claim.